-Most people appreciate that a mattress protector is an essential, not an option, but what is the best waterproof mattress protector currently available?
+Most people appreciate that a mattress protector is an essential, not an option, but what is the best waterproof mattress protector currently available? and yes the best mattress protector has to be waterproof.

 To answer this we have to consider the features that combined together will lead us to the best waterproof mattress protector.